 So, what steps do you need to take to track outbound link clicks?

-1. Log in to Google Analytics 4 and go to Admin page
+1. Log in to Google Analytics 4 and navigate to the Admin page.

 Step 1 Admin Page